 The Hmong American Peace Academy is committed to developing students who approach learning with rigor.
 On quarterly syllabi, teachers map out the course of learning with expectations stated in print.
 Besides becoming critical thinkers, good communicators, and thoughtful workers, students are expected to develop themselves as professionals in their manner of conduct.
 Therefore, teachers focus on the whole person mind, body and wellness as they prepare lessons.

 The Hmong American Peace Academy expects students to become proficient readers, writers, and thinkers in each subject matter by the time they graduate.
 Trans-disciplinary work is also expected.
 By the end of 10th grade, students will complete a personal project that inter-weaves learning from the various disciplines with a community issue of personal interest.
-By twelfth grade graduation, students complete an extended essay and a theory of knowledge class.
+By 12th grade graduation, students complete an extended essay and a theory of knowledge class.
 In these ways, students learn how to apply their learning in a personally and socially relevant manner thereby preparing them for higher education.

 Education is our business.
 The programs offered to develop students intellectually at Hmong American Peace Academy are both rigorous and rich in their content.
 Students begin their schooling with advance concepts in mathematics in grades K4-3rd grade.
 Reading programs are built on a foundation of phonemic awareness, phonics, and literature beginning in the preschool program.
 The science and social studies programs are made rigorous through the infusion of reading and writing across the curriculum, not to mention hands-on opportunities to explore these content subjects.
 Overall HAPA prepares students to read, write, and research.
 With these skills students are able to explore any discipline.
 The ultimate goal of the K4-8 program is to produce critical thinkers who will use their learning skills to be peaceful and productive citizens.

 HAPA offers a full day program for four-and five-year-olds, five days a week.
-Our goal is to ensure that all students are ready to read, write, and do math by the time they exist the K5 kindergarten program.
+Our goal is to ensure that all students are ready to read, write, and do math by the time they complete the K5 kindergarten program.
 To meet this goal, students learn about math, reading, writing, science, social studies, language, music, art, Hmong culture and physical education.
 There are two adults in each kindergarten classroom.

 HAPA provides first to fifth grade students with a rich and rigorous academic program.
 They are taught reading, math, writing, science, social studies, grammar, music, art and physical education.